hack3rs.ca network-security

 1. Protocol Stack and Data Flow

-ICMP is not just for ping.
-It supports diagnostics and error reporting, which makes it useful for troubleshooting and also useful for reconnaissance and covert signaling if not monitored.
+ICMP is not just ping.
+It carries diagnostics, error reporting, and redirect messages.
+That makes it useful for network troubleshooting — and equally useful for quiet reconnaissance or covert signaling if nobody is watching it.

 Normal Behavior